magenta-aps/vagrant-ansible-example/ansible/README.md

 # Roles

 Roles can be added as subfolders to the `roles/` folder.
-If a role common roles evolve over time, they should be refactored out, and included using git-submodules.
+If a role common roles evolve over time, they should be refactored out, and included using the `requirements.yml` file.

 See the [vim role submodule](https://github.com/magenta-aps/ansible-role-vim) for details.